Qianlong Emperor: Frontier wars

 The Qianlong Emperor was a successful military leader.
 Immediately after ascending the throne, he sent armies to suppress the Miao rebellion.
-His later campaigns greatly expanded the territory controlled by the Qing Empire.
-This was made possible not only by Qing military might, but also by the disunity and declining strength of the Inner Asian peoples.
+He greatly expanded the territory controlled by the Qing Empire through the Ten Great Campaigns.
+The Qing empire expanded to twice the size of the prior Ming state, incorporating vast swathes of Inner Asia into its domain.
+Some scholars consider Qing expansionism to be colonial in nature.

-Under the Qianlong Emperor's reign, the Dzungar Khanate was incorporated into the Qing Empire's rule and renamed Xinjiang, while to the west, Ili was conquered and garrisoned.
+Under the Qianlong Emperor's reign, the Dzungar Khanate based in Dzungharia was defeated by the Qing state as the climax of the Dzungar-Qing Wars.
+The Qing state would subsequently conquer the neighbouring Turkic oasis states of the Tarim basin as a byproduct of said conflict.
+The two regions of Dzungharia and the Tarim basin, which historically were separate geographies and cultures, would be conjoined and renamed as Xinjiang, while to the west, Ili was conquered and garrisoned.

 The incorporation of Xinjiang into the Qing Empire resulted from the final defeat and destruction of the Dzungars (or Zunghars), a coalition of Western Mongol tribes.
 The Qianlong Emperor then ordered the Dzungar genocide.
 According to the Qing dynasty scholar Wei Yuan, 40% of the 600,000 Dzungars were killed by smallpox, 20% fled to the Russian Empire or Kazakh tribes, and 30% were killed by the Qing army, in what Michael Edmund Clarke described as "the complete destruction of not only the Zunghar state but of the Zunghars as a people."
-Historian Peter Perdue has argued that the decimation of the Dzungars was the result of an explicit policy of massacre launched by the Qianlong Emperor.
+Historian Peter Perdue has argued that the decimation of the Dzungars was the result of an explicit policy of genocide launched by the Qianlong Emperor.

 The Dzungar genocide has been compared to the Qing extermination of the Jinchuan Tibetan people in 1776, which also occurred during the Qianlong Emperor's reign.
 When victorious troops returned to Beijing, a celebratory hymn was sung in their honour.
-A Manchu version of the hymn was recorded by the Jesuit Amoit and sent to Paris.
+A Manchu version of the hymn was recorded by the Jesuit Amiot and sent to Paris.

 The Qing Empire hired Zhao Yi and Jiang Yongzhi at the Military Archives Office, in their capacity as members of the Hanlin Academy, to compile works on the Dzungar campaign, such as Strategy for the pacification of the Dzungars (Pingding Zhunge'er fanglue).
 Poems glorifying the Qing conquest and genocide of the Dzungar Mongols were written by Zhao, who wrote the Yanpu zaji in "brush-notes" style, where military expenditures of the Qianlong Emperor's reign were recorded.
 The Qianlong Emperor was praised as being the source of "eighteenth-century peace and prosperity" by Zhao Yi.